 This is exactly what makes Kamiki Ryunosuke such a great actor for his age – his effortless ability to portray a character opposite his appearance.
 He plays it so darn well, he makes it look like he’s the protagonist and that his psycho character is actually sexy.

 It should’ve been a good thing for someone who hasn’t read the source material to judge the movie as it is but I’m actually having quite a hard time doing so since I have no idea about what is going on and why it is happening.
 More questions arise instead of answers.
 Who is that old otaku/hikiko mori?
-Why aren’t the elders doing something about the kids’ situation instead of standing around watching them on a giant screen?
-It’s so unnatural that the teenage survivors had time to celebrate being able to get past another stage but didn’t stop for a sec to mourn for all the classmates and friends they’ve lost along the way.
+Why are the elders just standing around watching the students on a giant screen instead of trying to rescue them?
+It’s also unnatural that the teenage survivors had time to celebrate being able to get past another stage but didn’t stop for a second to mourn for all the classmates and friends they’ve lost along the way.
 I know the manga will clarify all these but the purpose of adapting it into a movie is to tell its story and failure to do so would cause this film to fall apart despite having a famous director and a charismatic antagonist.

-With Takashi Miike’s “insane” direction, Kamisama no Iutoori gives childish games a deadly twist.
-It just didn’t convey the psychological effect and emotional grip it’s supposed to give since the characters are nothing but pieces of meat waiting to get crushed and splattered.
+Through Takashi Miike’s direction, Kamisama no Iutoori gives childish games a deadly twist.
+However, it’s a bit of a letdown for its inability to convey the psychological effect and emotional grip it’s supposed to give since the characters are nothing but pieces of meat waiting to get crushed and splattered.